Urethral Diverticulum (UD)

 A Urethral Diverticulum (UD) is an abnormal pocket or pouch that forms along the urethra, the tube that carries urine out of the body.
 This pouch can trap urine, bacteria, and debris, leading to infections, inflammation, and discomfort.

-Many women suffer from UD for years without realizing it because the symptoms are often mistaken for simple urinary tract infections or bladder issues.
+Many women—even in Jaipur—suffer from UD for years without realizing it because the symptoms are often mistaken for simple urinary tract infections or bladder issues.
 But let me tell you—this is NOT just another UTI!
-It is a structural problem that requires proper diagnosis and treatment.
+It is a structural problem that requires proper diagnosis and treatment by a specialist.

 UD is more common in women than men and often occurs in individuals between 30 to 60 years of age.
 Although it is not life-threatening, leaving it untreated can lead to recurrent infections and severe discomfort.